markhalonen/chester/README.md

 The command line tool would look something like:

-snapper create 'curl -X GET http:localhost:8080/todos' // Runs the command and displays the result.
-Y/N to save to disk. snapper test // Runs all the tests.
+chester create 'curl -X GET http:localhost:8080/todos' // Runs the command and displays the result.
+Y/N to save to disk. chester test // Runs all the tests.
 For each failing test, show a diff of the output and Y/N if the snapshot should be updated.